welbaz/p3/README.md

 ![alt text](https://github.com/welbaz/P3/blob/master/images/p3.png)

+The user is requested to provide information concerning the PV system;

+* Location, technical and orientation parameters.
+* The server (or address) where the historic output power is obtained.
+* The weather server where the weather forecasts are acquired.
+* The directory where weather forecasts are stored.
+* The training horizon.
+* The prediction horizon.
+* The directory where PV predicted outputs are stored.

+Note: The button ‘Check Validity’ helps the user to verify whether the dates entered comply with the available weather forecasts.
+If ‘Period Selection’ is chosen as ‘Auto,’ then dates will be automatically filled in.

 Three sets of codes are available to download for this project;

-1- MATLAB codes for the forecasting system
+1. MATLAB codes for the forecasting system
-2- MATLAB codes for the GUI
+2. MATLAB codes for the GUI
-3- Executable file to use the GUI as a standalone application.
+3. Executable file to use the GUI as a standalone application.

 Note: MATLAB Runtime will be downloaded during the installation of the .exe file.

 ### Python Implementation